raghavmittal101/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
 description: MS By Research in CSE student at International Institute of Information Technology, Hyderabad.
-Interested in technical HCI, virtual reality and perception.
+Interested in HCI, virtual reality and perception.

 profile:
   align: right